 Ganesh Chaturthi is today and sweetmeat shops across the country are lined with modaks of all kinds.
 From fried, chocolate to dry fruit modak, people are getting amazingly experimental with the Indian sweet.
 According to legends, modak is said to be one of Lord Ganesha's favourite sweets.
 Ganesh Chaturthi, as the name suggests, is a ten-day long festival celebrated in honour of Lord Ganesha, son of Lord Shiva and Goddess Parvati.
 Devotees install idols of Lord Ganesha in their homes and offer him various kinds of sweets, fruits and prasadam.
-If you wish to make modaks for prasad, here are four kinds you may like to experiment with.
-If you cannot make modak at home this time, fret not, we have a list of 5 simple traditional Ganesh Chaturthi recipes that are sure to be a delight as well!
+We have a list of 6 simple traditional Ganesh Chaturthi recipes that are sure to be a delight as well!

 Bright orange, moist and dripping with ghee, Boondi ladoo is a festive favourite we cannot do without.
 Boondi ladoo is also known as motichoor ladoo in many parts of the country.
 The word 'motichoor' means 'crushed pearls' in Hindi.
 This ladoo, dipped in sugar syrup is fairly easy-to-make at home too!
 Try this recipe.